 Drainage easements are registered on some land titles to provide legal protection for underground drainage systems and overland flow paths for stormwater run-off.

-Drainage easements that are registered in favour of Council for the purpose of storm water drainage give Council the right to construct and maintain underground drainage systems through the easement and to maintain over land flow paths that are clear of obstructions.
-The area of land covered by the drainage easement belongs to the property owner but typically there are restrictions as to what can be done on the drainage easement.
-Such restrictions will be detailed in the Easement documents, but typically structures and anything that has potential to affect water flow would not be permitted.
+Council-registered drainage easements for the purpose of storm water drainage provide Council the right to construct and maintain underground drainage systems through the easement and to maintain overland flow paths that are clear of obstruction.
+The area of land covered by the drainage easement belongs to the property owner however there are restrictions as to what can be done on the drainage easement.
+Restrictions are detailed in the easement documents but generally, building of structures and/or anything that has potential to affect water flow will not be permitted.

 It is Council’s responsibility to maintain any built drainage structure that is located on a drainage easement e.g. underground pipes, inlets, open concrete channel or concrete invert.

 There are two ways of connecting roof water to a legal point of discharge:

 - Roof and surface water is conveyed to the kerb and channel;

 - An inter-allotment drainage system in accordance with Queensland Urban Drainage Manual.